openvinotoolkit/openvino/docs/ops/movement/GatherND_8.md

 output  = [[ 5,  6,  7,  8], [13, 14, 15, 16]], shape = (2, 4)
 ```

-More complex example 6 shows how *GatherND* operates gathering slices with leading dimensions for non-default *batch_dims* value:
+More complex examples 6 and 7 show how *GatherND* operates gathering slices with leading dimensions for non-default *batch_dims* value:

 ```
 batch_dims = 2